Zyrix/RepData_PeerAssessment1/PA1_template.md

 ```r
 missing_sum <- sum(is.na(activity))
 ```
-Total number of missing values in the dataset: 2304
+There are 2304 missing values from the data set.

 The strategy for filling in all of the missing values in the dataset is to take the mean of a 5-minute interval and assign it to a missing value in that interval.